wskplho/fsx.github.com/_posts/2011-07-03-renamed-pantyshot-to-misaka.markdown

 The name followed the same theme as the library I used, Upskirt.
 I did not mean to cause people problems with the name I had chosen.

-It that surprised me was that people who had problems with the name didn't contact me about it.
+It surprised me was that people who had problems with the name didn't contact me about it.
 Instead I saw the blogpost after someone emailed me about it.
 And after I commented on that blogpost I received two more messages.